electronstudio/MobControlJava/README.md

 ## License

-sdl2gdx is distributed under GPL+Classpath license, the same as OpenJDK itself, so you will have no problem using it anywhere you use OpenJDK.
+MobControl is distributed under GPL+Classpath license, the same as OpenJDK itself, so you will have no problem using it anywhere you use OpenJDK.